Local development of trading strategies

 python strategy.py

-This command runs the strategy.py script, which contains the defined trading strategy and invokes the backtest function from the qnt library.
-It’s important to ensure that the Python environment where you run this command has the qnt library installed and is properly set up to access market data.
+This runs the strategy.py script, which calls the backtest function from the qnt library.
+Make sure the qnt library is installed in your Python environment and that the environment is set up to access market data.

 1. When you finish with developing your strategy, you need to upload your code in the Jupyter Notebook environment on the Quantiacs webpage.
 There are 2 options: